 Reduce the workload of your employees

-Users solving their own problems and managing their own requests also has the additional benefit of reducing the workload of your support team or resources, who would normally be assigned to these requests.
+Users solving their problems and managing their requests also have the additional benefit of reducing the workload of your support team or resources, who would normally be assigned to these requests.

-The results of self-service are clear: a resource that without self-service would usually be drowning in a sea of repetitive demands from the clients, such as our password re-initialization example from above, are now dealing with a much more reasonable workload.
-With the client taking care of those demands that usually slow down everything else, the workflow of your resources is freed and they can now be more efficient.
+The results of self-service are clear: a resource that, without self-service would usually be drowning in a sea of repetitive demands from the clients, such as our password re-initialization example from above, is now dealing with a much more reasonable workload.
+With the client taking care of those demands that usually slow down everything else, the workflow of your resources is freed, and they can now be more efficient.

 More affordable than traditional support

-Another advantage of self-service is the savings you’ll be able to make from your support cost.
+Another advantage of self-service is the savings you can make from your support cost.
 With the client or user helping him or herself, the need for a big support team is reduced.
 Self-service therefore allows you to save on support costs, while improving the satisfaction of your clients.
-To put those costs in perspective; in 2013, the cost per client contact to a call centre or tech support was approximately 12$.
-The cost of self-service via a web portal?
-A mere 0.10$ !

 Self-service requires the involvement of its users

 Self-service can be an immensely useful tool in your business’s kit, but it’s not magic.
 For self-service to be useful, it takes the users participation and their motivation to help themselves.
 They’ll be the ones creating communities in your self-service portal and the ones interacting in them.
 If that motivation isn’t there, then implementing self-service won’t do you much good.